-With time, the cybersecurity landscape changes.
-However, the present Pandemic situation modifies and disrupts the entire security infrastructure.
-The worldwide lockdown and social distancing have compelled employees to work remotely, resulting in more cybercrimes and increased security concerns.
+The cybersecurity landscape changes over time.
+However, the post-COVID-19 pandemic modifies and disrupts the entire security infrastructure.
+The habit of working remotely now results in more cybercrimes and increased security concerns.

-Employees’ most fundamental problem while working from home is maintaining security.
+The most fundamental problem employees face while working from home is maintaining security.
 Enterprises and companies have a trained IT team to combat any unwanted situation.
 But, at home, individuals don’t consider supporting a top-notch level of security.
+Therefore, we curated this guide that tells individuals how to tackle online security challenges while working remotely.

 Most employees work in their comfort zone.
 They sit and work with their devices wherever they feel comfortable.
 No matter if it’s the kitchen, living room, drawing room, or bedroom, without realizing how vulnerable it is.
 Usually, your laptops or computers aren’t secured, and you ignore them.
 This is where you make a mistake and give cyber intruders entry to your devices.